Affiliates, we will be ceasing production and distribution of Mayo Clinic Radio at the end of 2020. Thank you.

 A Mayo Clinic orthopedic surgeon, Dr. Shives is the host of Mayo Clinic Radio.
 Starting in 1991, Dr. Shives hosted a weekly radio call-in program known as “Healthline” on KROC-AM in Rochester, Minn.
 The format was simple — interview a Mayo Clinic specialist on an interesting topic, and provide listeners with in-depth information from someone with particular expertise in the subject.
 Out of “Healthline” grew “Medical Edge Weekend”, and now, “Mayo Clinic Radio”, bringing those same valuable insights to a potentially global audience.

 A long-time radio talk show host in Rochester MN, McCray is the co-host of “Mayo Clinic Radio”.
-For more than 20 years, she has been an on-air fixture at KROC in Rochester both as co-host of the “Early Morning Show” on KROC-FM and “The Tracy McCray Show” on KROC-AM.
-Through both radio and print, Tracy displays a knack for moderating interesting conversations and capturing her unique take on life as a Midwestern woman.
+For more than 26 years, through both radio and print, she has been a fixture in the Rochester, Minn. media scene.
+Tracy displays a knack for moderating interesting conversations and capturing her unique take on life as a Midwestern woman.
 As a 29-year cancer survivor, she has always held an intense curiosity about medicine and how patients can be their own best advocate when it comes to their health.

 Become a News Network member

 If you are a member of a media organization and want additional multimedia consumer materials, you can download this content at no cost by becoming a member of the Mayo Clinic News Network.
 If interested, please contact Dana Sparks, Mayo Clinic Public Affairs at Sparks.Dana@mayo.edu.
 Your brief application will be reviewed in a timely fashion and you will need to certify that this Public Affairs information will be used to educate the public.